-NYC Truck Accident Lawyer
+Truck Accident Lawyer in New York

 truck accident collage.2210100730550

-New York City Truck Accident Attorneys
+New York Truck Accident Law Firm

 Semi-truck, 18-wheeler & other commercial vehicle accidents

 When semi-trucks, 18-wheelers, and other large commercial trucks are involved in accidents with other motor vehicles, the results tend to be devastating.
-Large truck accidents often lead to catastrophic injuries and fatalities—and the occupants of the smaller passenger vehicles are the ones who usually pay the price.
+Large truck accidents often lead to catastrophic injuries and fatalities, and the occupants of the smaller passenger vehicles are the ones who usually pay the price.

 What Are the Most Common Types of Truck Accidents?